hgb-bin-proteomics/MSAnnika_FDR/README.md

 may specify any number of result files, keep in mind however that `msannika_fdr.py` will process these files seperately, if you want to merge several result files, check out [MS Annika Combine Results](https://github.com/hgb-bin-proteomics/MSAnnika_Combine_Results).
-For demonstration purposes we will use the files supplied in the `/data` folder.
+For demonstration purposes we will use the files supplied in the `/data` folder:
-`DSSO_Crosslinks.xlsx` contains unvalidated crosslinks from an MS Annika search, `DSSO_CSMs.xlsx` contains unvalidated CSMs from an MS Annika search.
+- `DSSO_Crosslinks.xlsx` contains unvalidated crosslinks from an MS Annika search.
+- `DSSO_CSMs.xlsx` contains unvalidated CSMs from an MS Annika search.

 The following is a valid `msannika_fdr.py` call: